asolove/asolove.github.io/sketchpad/references.md

 - van Dam, ["The Shape of Things to Come"](https://dl.acm.org/doi/10.1145/279389.279446) (1998): brief mention of early Sketchpad impact
 - ["The Sketchpad Window"](https://vtechworks.lib.vt.edu/server/api/core/bitstreams/ced55f4b-e70e-44e5-bdb4-2485ba01401e/content): a Ph.D. dissertation seemingly mostly about the impact of Sketchpad on architectural drafting
 - [Daniel Cardoso Llach](http://dcardo.com/) (various works and collaborations)
   - [The Architecture Machine](https://www.amazon.com/Architecture-Machine-Andres-Fankh%C3%A4nel-Teresa/dp/3035621543/ref=sr_1_1?crid=2E00RB39EZDTO&dib=eyJ2IjoiMSJ9.jZ7lb-Fug6BM3jIH08fvUIxmV1aMD1VmgWHiChm21JsTLzEdQAGYyJB1zEheWiA_zY-p9iacu48E7lgLVM1YndK23l9LUrRSgqo2AS6Qr4yrTUhItuyjWBCYqkjBLxjlS25gcB2zB725M9VrysLlkWAXi1SPdcC0k_cXpkT4TrZkpWOn_Z5oYdYVt6Y2XIU4Bfa1SBDMveC3BWZwlvC9dVys5NRD-xfXDZTRDLkMv7U.FI72ZQ_jAfg8DD7koBxXCs0arFk3PZGmdKM98HRdPIE&dib_tag=se&keywords=the+architecture+machine+role&qid=1715000482&s=books&sprefix=the+architecture+machine+rol%2Cstripbooks%2C97&sr=1-1) accompanies a museum exhibit that included recreations of Sketchpad.
-It appears to have 4 pages of Sketchpad and recreation material.
+The Sketchpad chapter is a short overview of Sketchpad along with photographs of a physical recreation of Sketchpad made for a museum exhibition.
+It has a realistic physical terminal with buttons, an Android tablet emulating the original CRT screen, and a physical lightpen for interacting with it.
   - [Recreation of Sketchpad](http://dcardo.com/projects/archaeology_of_cad/index.html) has pictures and video of a physically accurate recreation, including a light pen, buttons, and a physical console matching the original.
   - [Algorithmic Tectonics: How Cold War Era Research Shaped Our Imagination of Design](https://onlinelibrary.wiley.com/doi/abs/10.1002/ad.1546): seems to be a cultural study of how DoD funding for e.g. Sketchpad led to changes in building design and production
 - [Curiosity and Possibility: The Ivan Sutherland Story](https://www.youtube.com/watch?v=vPsFPmgT0YM)